-Every code byte in the Flash array can be written, and the entire array can be erased, by using the appropriate combination of control signals.
-The write operation cycle is selftimed and once initiated, will automatically time itself to completion.
+Every code byte in the Flash and EEPROM arrays can be written, and the entire array can be erased, by using the appropriate combination of control signals.
+The write operation cycle is self-timed and once initiated, will automatically time itself to completion.

-All major programming vendors offer worldwide support for the Atmel microcontroller series.
+Most worldwide major programming vendors offer support for the Atmel AT89 microcontroller series.
 Please contact your local programming vendor for the appropriate software revision.